Thank you for visiting my page, it's all a bit 'me, me, me' but then, it's a bio page so It's to be expected really.

 One 110 minute film for the American production company HHTV Film, as the senior writer for SXSW Fashion.

-Film scripts currently optioned by Sonder Pictures UK include:
+Film scripts optioned by Sonder Pictures UK include:

 Books in progress: